 Rosemarie Heber Koczÿ

-In 1984 the artist moved to the United States near New York and the following year her work was chosen by Jean Dubuffet for the inauguration exhibition of the Neuve Invention, a section of the Collection of Art Brut in Lausanne.
-The fact that her work has been considered “outsider” art, however, has not changed her main objective: to render justice to the victims of the Shoah and preserve their memory beyond aesthetics.
-Koczÿ moved to the United States where she taught hundreds students at her Croton-on-Hudson, N.Y., studio.
-She became an American citizen in 1989 and was the subject of a solo exhibition at the Museum De Stadshof of Zwolle, Holland, in 1997.
+In 1984 the artist moved to the United States near New York and the following year her work was chosen by Jean Dubuffet for the inauguration exhibition of the Neue Invention, a section of the Collection of Art Brut in Lausanne.
+The fact that her work was considered “outsider” art, however, did not change her main objective: to render justice to the victims of the Shoah and preserve their memory beyond aesthetics.
+Koczÿ moved to the United States where she taught hundreds of students at her Croton-on-Hudson, studio.
+She became a U.S. citizen in 1989 and was the subject of a solo exhibition at the Museum De Stadshof of Zwolle, Holland, in 1997.
 The artist died on December 12, 2007.